Cancer Does Not Come Softly

 My son has cancer.

 I've been slowly writing a small amount, thoughts that cannot be contained, emotions that spill out like acid reflux.
-There isn't really a gaviscon for the emotions cancer brings.
+There isn't really a gaviscon for the emotion cancer brings.
 Maybe writing will help.

 I'm not sure if I should share our story or start at the beginning.
 The hard bit is over... sort of.
 Noah is almost in his second cycle of maintenance.
 He's almost 5 and he's almost back in school.